jpd002/Play-/README.md

 cmake .. -G"Xcode" -DCMAKE_BUILD_TYPE=Release
 cmake --build . --config Release
 ```

+To generate a build for iOS, you will need to add the following parameters to the CMake invocation:
+`-DCMAKE_TOOLCHAIN_FILE=../../../Dependencies/cmake-ios/ios.cmake -DTARGET_IOS=ON`

+Example:
+`cmake .. -G"Xcode" -DCMAKE_TOOLCHAIN_FILE=../../../Dependencies/cmake-ios/ios.cmake -DTARGET_IOS=ON`

 ### Building for UNIX ###
 if you dont have cmake or openal lib installed, you'll also require Qt (preferably version 5.6) you can install it using your OS packaging tool, e.g ubuntu `apt install cmake libalut-dev`